zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week5.md

 1. Read the Adafruit Arduino lesson 14: [Servo motors](https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors?view=all).
 We did this in class so it should be a review.

+1. Answer the following questions from this week's readings:

+1.1 What line of code waits one and a half seconds?

+1.1 Why does a resistor need an LED?

+1.1 Why is a breadboard useful?

-1. Write a short response to this week's readings: Include at least 2 things you learned and 2 questions you have from the reading
+1.1 Identify at least least 2 things you did not understand from the reading

+1. Complete the 5 array practice problems from last week's homework (if you haven't yet).

 Please [email us](mailto:jzamfirescupereira@cca.edu,mshiloh@cca.edu) if you have any questions.